How to Read a Book With Your Child

 • Summarize: After reading a page, ask your reader to tell you about what you just read.
 Let them look at the words and go back to the text to review if they want.
 If they don’t remember what they read, go back and reread it.
 Remind your reader that re-reading is a terrific strategy to help you understand what you read.

-Keep it Light and Fun
+Keep Reading Light and Fun

 If you could implement only one thing from this post, make it this one.